 I think I’ve said it here before, but I love sitting at my desk and going through wire copy.
 It’s not that I didn’t keep up with the news.
 I always have, but it was delayed, whether by a few hours or days.

-Wednesday afternoon, ETSU (EAST Tennessee State University, and I’ll explain the caps in the next paragraph) officially announced the location of its soon-to-be-built football stadium.
+Wednesday afternoon, ETSU (EAST Tennessee State University, and I’ll explain the caps in a moment) officially announced the location of its soon-to-be-built football stadium.
 We streamed it live on the internet.

 That’s a pretty big coup for WCYB.

 I’ve written about ETSU before in several stories.
 I usually start with the full name & then abbreviate.
 I even go to the Web site and link to it, to offer WCYB.com readers a little something extra (and to offer the news source a little free publicity).
 Unfortunately, instead of writing East I wrote Eastern.

 Okay, I was wrong.
 Nobody said anything for awhile.
 Probably didn’t even notice (or know).

 Then, some big, crazy fan (who also tries to make money off other fans, if you read his profile), noticed and complained.
 Note to big, crazy fan: I’ll do better by you next time, but get off my ass.
 (Luckily, I’m anonymous to the public, at least at this point).
 I wasn’t born yesterday.
 I’ve done worse.